How to Align Your Organizational Strategy and Project Management Style

 SME Strategy is a strategy consulting company that specializes in aligning teams around their vision, mission, values, goals, and action plans.
 Learn more about how working with a strategic planning facilitator can help you and your team align your strategy with our strategic planning services.

 While strategic planning and project management are not the same, they are closely related, and they both deserve attention.

 Think of strategic planning on a macro level, as something that is organization wide.
 Project management, however, is on a micro level, as it can be applied to individual projects throughout your organization and across various departments.
 Project management can also be employed as a part of the implementation phase of your strategic plan.

 A good organizational strategy can help align your team, address your vision, mission, and goals, and help you implement strategic initiatives organization wide.
 Each project should ideally support this overall strategy, and the project management framework you choose will help you follow through on your projects.

 Ideally, your entire team will be onboard with your organizational strategy so that each employee and member of the leadership team is aligned on a common direction.
 If this is not the case, and you find that your organization is operating in communication silos, a strategy review is a great place to begin.
-A strategic plan is not simply a document on a shelf, but ideally a fluid roadmap that can guide your organization towards achieving its goals.
-To achieve this, we recommend reviewing your strategy on an ongoing basis, such as yearly or quarterly.
+A strategic plan is not simply a document on a shelf, but ideally, a fluid roadmap that can guide your organization toward achieving its goals.
+To achieve this, we recommend going through the strategic planning process and reviewing your strategy on an ongoing basis, such as yearly or quarterly.

 Once your team is aligned, and you are happy with your strategic plan, here are some great ways you can align your strategy and project management style: